almostengr/almostengrwebsite/website/docs/projects/home-automation-with-csharp.md

 <a href="https://home-assistant.io" target="_blank">Home Assistant</a>
 to perform the appropriate action.

+Project was started in 2021

 ## Technology

+* C#
-* Technology: C#, Selenium WebDriver
+* Selenium WebDriver
-* Year Started: 2021